 Get to know Inherited Metabolic Diseases

-Inherited Metabolic Diseases in CyprusIn Cyprus dozens of children have been diagnosed with hereditary metabolic disease, in the last twenty years, from pediatricians, mostly from the Makarios Hospital, in collaboration with the Biochemical Genetics Department of the Institute of Neurology & Genetics which is the reference center in Cyprus for laboratory investigation of inherited metabolic diseases.
-A significant number of children had to go abroad.
+Inherited Metabolic Diseases in CyprusIn Cyprus dozens of children have been diagnosed with inherited metabolic diseases, in the last twenty years, from pediatricians, mostly from the Arhiepiscop Makarios III Hospital, in collaboration with the Biochemical Genetics Department of the Institute of Neurology & Genetics which is the reference center in Cyprus for laboratory investigation of inherited metabolic diseases.
+A significant number of children have to go abroad for treatment and monitoring.
 In Cyprus, the level of organization for the diagnosis and treatment of inherited metabolic diseases is low compared to the US level and other European countries.
-In Cyprus there are a small number of scientists involved in the diagnosis and treatment of RMN.
-There is no physician specializing in RMN having the skills and the knowledge necessary to monitor these diseases.
-These diseases are diseases scientists group dealing specifically with RMN and in many cases the treatment must be immediate, since it is urgent, that directly endangered the patient's life.
-The expert group should be composed of junior scientists in the RMN as clinical, laboratory, geneticists, nutritionists and psychologists because the diagnosis of the disease is only the beginning.
+In Cyprus there are a small number of scientists involved in the diagnosis and treatment of IMDs.
+There is no physician specializing in IMDs having the skills and the knowledge necessary to monitor these diseases.
+These diseases are diseases scientists group dealing specifically with IMDs and in many cases the treatment must be immediate, since it is urgent, that directly endangered the patient's life.
+The expert group should be composed of junior scientists in the IMDs as clinical, laboratory, geneticists, nutritionists and psychologists because the diagnosis of the disease is only the beginning.
 Only the diagnosis is not sufficient, very important and long-term monitoring of the patient by qualified health professionals.
-Also the newborn checklist in Cyprus is very limited compared with the US and other European countries.
+Also the newborn screening program in Cyprus is very limited compared with the US and other European countries.